-We have dedicated Indigenous student spaces across the Paddington and Kensington campuses.
-These are culturally safe spaces where Indigenous students have 24-hour access to study, relax, meet up and have a yarn.
+We have dedicated Indigenous student spaces across the Paddington and Kensington campuses, which students have 24-hour access to.
+These are culturally safe spaces where Indigenous students can study, relax, meet up and have a yarn.

-Arts, Design & Architecture also has a range of financial supports specific for Indigenous students undertaking different programs in the faculty.
+Arts, Design & Architecture also has a range of financial support offerings specifically for Indigenous students undertaking different programs in the faculty.

-For further information about any of our supports or to have a yarn with Rebekah, please contact email@example.com
+For further information about any of our support offerings or to have a yarn with Rebekah, please contact email@example.com